alexjps1/mchslink/README.md

 # mchslink

 ## About
-A website and soon-to-be URL shortener for MCHS.
+A website and URL shortener for MCHS.
-This project aims to create a practical website for sharing information about extracurricular activities at school.
+This project aimed to create a practical website for sharing information about extracurricular activities at school.
+It has served this purpose and is no longer in development.

-The website is running live at [https://mchs.link](https://mchs.link) with the files in the `live` branch.
+The website (was) running live at [mchs.link](https://mchs.link) with the files in the `live` branch.

 ## Dependencies
 The website is using the following technologies, but alternatives can also be used: